VladMorozDM/pillsIntakeCalculator/README.md

 -> decide whether or not we subtracting pills from stock for the first day

--> make action depending on the previous step (subtract or just pass value further
+-> make action depending on the previous step (subtract or just pass the value further)

 -> calculate how many pills goes for a day